soru4/cyber/README.md

 6. Answer some cryptographic questions to set up security features

 ## TODO
+* Create Level 7.
+(Type in a url and the game plays an animation going back through everything that you did)
 * Make this game have a proper build system (Maven, Gradle, ...)
 * Add a release with the jar
 * Make a Windows wrapper for the jar